dqops/dqo/docs/examples/pii-valid-usa-zipcode-percent.md

 **VALUE**

-If the percentage of data that is available for transcription falls below 99.0%, a warning alert will be triggered.
+If the percentage of zipcode values falls below 99.0%, a warning alert will be triggered.

 ## Data structure